nicolasbelz/ffufapp/README.md

 Each method is crafted to test for different vulnerabilities, with the placement of `FUZZ` designed to mimic attacker actions and ensure comprehensive coverage of common attack vectors.

-This README provides a clear guide to using ffuf for penetration testing, including detailed code snippets for each type of fuzzing technique
+This README provides a clear guide to using ffuf for penetration testing, including detailed code snippets for each type of fuzzing technique.

 ---

 ## License
 License information for the project.